energywebfoundation/staking-pool/README.md

 ## Lifecycle

-Staking pool can be in one of the states during it's lifetime
+Staking pool can be in one of these states during it's lifetime :
 ```
 Deployed --> Initialized --> Open --> Expired --> Swept
 ```